goasana/config/README.md

 # Config [![GoDoc](https://godoc.org/github.com/micro/go-config?status.svg)](https://godoc.org/github.com/micro/go-config)

-Go-config is a pluggable dynamic config library.
+Go Config is a pluggable dynamic config library.

 Most config in applications are statically configured or include complex logic to load from multiple sources.
-Go-config makes this easy, pluggable and mergeable.
+Go Config makes this easy, pluggable and mergeable.
 You'll never have to deal with config in the same way again.

 ## Features